MicrosoftDocs/win32/desktop-src/shell/samples-automaticjumplist.md

 ---
-Description: 'Demonstrates how to add items to the automatic Jump List for an application, including switching between the display of the Frequent and Recent categories.'
+Description: Demonstrates how to add items to the automatic Jump List for an application, including switching between the display of the Frequent and Recent categories.
-title: Automatic Jump List Sample
+title: Automatic Jump List Sample ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Automatic Jump List Sample